stephanGarland/intro-to-x/mysql/mysql-101.md

 Their main advantage is that known, tested queries can be stored and later called from an application.
 Their main disadvantage is that they require people with reasonably good SQL skills to write them, else it's unlikely they'll exceed the performance of an ORM like Django.

-As an example, I used this to fill `zaps` with data:
+As an example, I used this to fill `zaps` with data (NOTE: this is not an example of a well-designed stored procedure, merely one that demonstrates a variety of concepts):

 ```sql
 DELIMITER // -- This is needed so that the individual commands don't end the stored procedure